axelayala1988/ace/user-skel/repos/hot/hot-appsec/lab-guide/content/02-Deploy Unguard/index.md

 ![unguard](../../assets/images/2-11-dashboard.png)

 Navigate to the `Kubernetes` menu.
 You will find the `ACE-BOX` cluster in which the `unguard` application is running.
 If you click on the cluster name, you will find an overview of the Kubernetes integration with Dynatrace.
-The monaco pipeline triggered by Jenkins added the necessary credentials to import additional Kubernetes information from Kubernetes (e.g. namspaces, deployments, labels, requests...).
+The Jenkins pipeline called monaco to add the necessary credentials to import additional Kubernetes information from Kubernetes (e.g. namespaces, deployments, labels, resource requests...).
 This will become important in the next exercise.

 ![unguard](../../assets/images/2-12-kubernetes.png)